guillaumebriday/blog.guillaumebriday.fr/src/pages/2020-05-12-rendering-react-components-with-custom-elements/index.md

 You can call the same custom Elements multiple times because they are not related to an `id` and they don't share the same context, which is very useful.

 From the previous example, the console will print `connected` 3 times:

 ```html
 <post-comments />
 <post-comments />
 <post-comments />
 ```

 Behind the scenes, they are still DOM related elements.
-It means that we can use attributes and render React component on them as we always did.
+It means that we can use attributes and render a React component on them like we always did.
 We can tweak a bit our previous `PostComments` custom Element:

 ```js
 import {createElement} from 'react'